 Eligibility: Who Can Participate in the Reverse Auction

-- participate and bid to give up all rights to their channel but share a channel with another broadcaster after the auction; or
+- Bid to relinquish their current channel in order to share a channel with another broadcaster after the auction; or

-- participate and bid to give up all rights to their channel and go off the air.
+- Bid to relinquish their license and go off the air.

 Bid Option: Move from UHF to VHF

-Under this option, a broadcaster would formulate its price to return its UHF spectrum to the FCC for auction, in exchange for a share of auction proceeds plus an assigned frequency in the VHF spectrum.
+Under this option, a broadcaster would bid to relinquish its high VHF spectrum in the reverse auction, in exchange for a share of auction proceeds plus an assigned frequency in the low VHF spectrum.
 The broadcaster would have to determine what it would be worth to move from high VHF to a low VHF channel.
-While this broadcaster might experience more over-the-air interference on a low-VHF channel, the issue might not affect its cable and satellite might not be affected at all, depending on how the broadcaster gets its signal to those services’ head ends.
-This broadcaster would still be able to program a full six megahertz of spectrum, including multicast streams.
+While this broadcaster might experience more over-the-air interference on a low-VHF channel, the issue might not affect its cable and satellite viewers at all, depending on how the broadcaster gets its signal to those services’ head ends.
+Additionally, this broadcaster will still be able to program a full six megahertz of spectrum, including multicast streams.
 Finally, the FCC will favorably consider post-auction waiver requests from winning high-VHF to low-VHF bidders seeking to modify their operations in order to mitigate these over-the-air interference issues.